Fake reviews are like fake news but on a smaller scale

 Fake reviews are a problem because they don't work in the long run.
 You may see short-term results if you buy fake reviews, but eventually, consumers will notice if your products don't live up to your sterling reviews.
 Then you'll get an influx of negative reviews that you will then have to clean up.

 Businesses put trust and effort into fake reviews for two reasons.
 They have a negative online reputation that they are trying to hide.
 Or they have no online reputation and need to get the conversation going.

 How can you legitimately improve online reviews?

-Establish a review management plan that tracks both positive and negative online reviews, encourage positive reviews from satisfied customers, and respond to negative reviews.
+Establish a review management plan that tracks both positive and negative online reviews, encourages positive reviews from satisfied customers, and responds to negative reviews.
 Aim to fix any problems at the source to avoid more similar negative reviews in the future.

 Kent Campbell is the chief strategist for Reputation X, an award-winning online reputation management agency.
 He has over 15 years of experience with SEO, Wikipedia editing, review management, and online reputation strategy.
 Kent has helped celebrities, leaders, executives, and marketing professionals improve the way they are seen online.
 Kent writes about reputation, SEO, Wikipedia, and PR-related topics.